 Are you an extreme cheapskate?
 Do you want to be on television?
 Do you enjoy being made fun of by thousands, maybe millions, of strangers?
 If so, this may just be your lucky day.
 I recently got this email from a casting executive at TLC:

 CASTING NOTICE: Do you have a family member or friend who knows how to stretch their dollar to its absolute breaking point?
 Does the idea of spending money on anything other than what is ABSOLUTELY necessary make them sick to their stomach?
 Do they love showing off how very little they spend?
 Then we want to meet them!
 TLC is currently casting for a second season of a hit show and is seeking families, couples or individuals who live well on very, VERY little.
 In this day and age, many people want to save more and spend less.
 But for them, saving every penny possible borders on OBSESSION!
-If this sounds like someone you know, please NOMINATE them by sending an email to SECONDSEASONCASTING@GMAIL.COM the following information: Name/s: Age: Address: Phone: Email: And tell us a little about their lifestyle and why you think they made the decision to live this way.
+If this sounds like someone you know, please NOMINATE them by sending an email and tell us a little about their lifestyle and why you think they made the decision to live this way.
 Please give specific examples and please include photos of them.

 I can only assume that they are talking about the new TLC show, Extreme Cheapskates.
 I don’t have cable television, so I haven’t seen any whole episodes.
-I have only seen a few clips on YouTube.
-Check out this clip entitled, “I don’t wipe my ass.”
+I have only seen a few clips on YouTube, like the clip entitled, “I don’t wipe my ass.”

 Yuck.
 I’m all about saving money but I’m not willing to forgo good hygiene in order to do so.
 Here are some other reasons why I could never be considered an “Extreme Cheapskate.”